 - Aniridia - this is a bilateral condition arising from the abnormal neuroectodermal development.
 It is associated with glaucoma and serious, systemic abnormalities.

 - Coloboma - this is an uncommon, congenital condition characterised by a unilateral or bilateral partial iris defect.
-See separate Coloboma article.
+See the separate Coloboma article.

 - Leukocoria - this refers to a white pupil.
 Causes include congenital cataracts, retinoblastoma, persistent fetal vasculature syndrome, Coats' disease and retinopathy of prematurity.